kruz-rana/microservice_setup/README.md

 simple example to access another microservice

+### Cmd - docker-compose up --build

-# Service 1 should be available at http://localhost:3000/api/data.
+### Service 1 should be available at http://localhost:3000/api/data.
-# Service 2 should be available at http://localhost:3001/api/info.
+### Service 2 should be available at http://localhost:3001/api/info.